sitUboo/Yui/app/README.md

 README.md
-Project Info file used to trigger a build.
+Project Info file often used to trigger a build.